-A photo is worth a thousand words simply because everyone interprets the world differently, based on their own perspectives.
-And that’s okay.
+A photo is worth a thousand words simply because everyone interprets the world differently based on their own perspectives.

-I picked up a DSLR camera about six years ago, and I’ve been covering news, events, features, sports and anything else that helps me grow as a photojournalist and a person.
+I picked up a DSLR camera in high school and have been covering news, events, features, sports and anything else that helps me grow as a photojournalist and a person since.
 I want to understand the world and that means being open-minded and putting myself in other’s shoes.
 It means being present and not just there.
-It means seeing, rather than looking.
+Seeing, rather than looking.
+Exploring, not just traveling.

-Recently, I’ve gained an interest in videography and multimedia content.
 Where photos freeze a key moment in time, video emphasizes how important each moment is to the next.
 It’s another way for me to tell stories, and that’s what’s most important.

 All the best,